WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

       - title: Our Approach
         content: >
           Clever signal processing has been historically proven to provide novel insights.
-Looking at the same data, but from a different perspective can help us pull out patterns that tend to explain observed complex physical mechanisms and their spatiotemporal behaviour.
+Looking at the same data, but after transforming it or processing it can help us extract patterns that tend to explain observed complex physical mechanisms and their spatiotemporal behaviour.
 We aspire to develop novel data-driven approaches for understanding natural phenomenon.
-We have recently developed a method to estimate signals from glacial isostatic adjustment (response of the solid Earth to galcial cycles) and Present day mass change using GRACE satellite data and GNSS time-series (visit our Publications section for references that go in more details).
         actions: []
         image: /images/sp.jpg
         image_alt: Feature 1 placeholder image